37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Samwise Gamgee.

-Why it stumps people: Nearly everyone reaches for the right answer here, but Merry and Pippin are close hobbit companions who also join the quest, and they create just enough hesitation.
-Hamfast Gamgee is Sam’s father, which snags anyone who knows the surname but blanks on the first name.
+Almost a gimme.
+Nearly everyone reaches for the right answer.
+But Merry and Pippin are close hobbit companions on the quest too, and they buy you a half-second of doubt.
+Hamfast Gamgee is Sam’s father, which snags anyone who has the surname but loses the first name.

 7. What was Gollum’s name before the Ring corrupted him?
 (Easy)